bong33kr63-ux/england-lte-5g-signal-prediction/DATA.md

 | WorldPop population data | `WorldPop/GP/100m/pop` |
 | VIIRS monthly night-time-light data | `NOAA/VIIRS/DNB/MONTHLY_V1/VCMSLCFG` |

 Google Earth Engine authentication and access to a Google Cloud project with the Earth Engine API enabled are required for Notebook 02.

-The project ID should be specified in `config.py`.
+The Google Cloud project ID appearing in Notebook 02 corresponds to the environment used for the original analysis.
+A user reproducing the workflow should replace it with the ID of a Google Cloud project to which they have access and for which the Earth Engine API has been enabled.

 The England administrative boundary is downloaded from [GADM version 4.1](https://geodata.ucdavis.edu/gadm/gadm4.1/gpkg/gadm41_GBR.gpkg) by Notebook 01.